State

 text "the value is " attributes.key

-It's possible to access external state from within the component, using context.attributes.
+It's possible to access attributes from within the component, using context.attributes.

 Example